 Our products enable others to change the world.
 This comes with a responsibility to ensure that we are doing the right thing and conducting our business ethically.

 Ethics and Compliance

-We implement processes to ensure that our practices are consistent with our policies.
-We believe the integrity of an organization begins with every employee’s commitment to our core values and their responsibility to act in concert with those values.
+The integrity of an organization begins with all employees’ commitment to our core values and their responsibility to act in concert with those values.

 We are committed to maintaining a high standard of ethics and compliance, to transparency and accountability, and to engaging our stakeholders in our corporate responsibility programs.